 Laurie’s Recipe For Success

 Laurie Lawrence is a well renowned and respected person in the aquatics industry.
 Laurie has had much success in all areas of teaching swimming.
 He has provided swimming lessons from babies all the way up to adults.
-In fact Laurie has had the privilege of teaching frightened beginners to swim […]
+In fact Laurie has had the privilege of teaching frightened beginners to swim who have gone on to […]

 Time Management – How Important Is It?

 Do you start and finish your lessons on time every time?
 Is this a recurring problem in your swim centre?
 There are many centres around the world that have issues with their staff starting and finishing their lessons on time.
-Let’s discuss time management and what it means to those […]
+Let’s discuss time management and what it means to those people in your lesson. […]

 Bilateral Breathing – Teaching Tips for Breathing

 When should swimmers learn bilateral breathing?
 It is a question or topic of debate that has been among swimming industry professionals for many years.
 We believe that as soon as a swimmer is ready to learn side breathing, they should learn to breathe to both sides.
-Learning to breathe to […]
+Learning to breathe to both sides does not necessarily […]